 EPISCOPAL FUND LEADERSHIP

 Dori Walton joined the Episcopal Board of Trustees in 2013.
 In addition to leading the Advancement Committee, Dori previously served as co-chair of the Head of School Search Committee.
-Dori is a member of the Fifty by 50 Society and The 1966 Society.
+Dori is a member of The Great Oak Society and The 1966 Society.
 In the tradition of her husband’s in-laws, for whom the Walton Boathouse is named, Dori and her husband Bill ’70 are strong supporters of Episcopal.
 Dori and Bill have three children: Will ’21, Lon ’22, and Francesca, who attended Episcopal as a member of the Class of 2016.